peuter/protoc-gen-qx/README.md

 1. google-protobuf (https://www.npmjs.com/package/google-protobuf)
 2. gRPC Web implementation by improbable (https://www.npmjs.com/package/grpc-web-client)

-These dependencies are automatically loaded using the DynamicScriptLoader in the proto.core.BaseMessage classes defer method.
+These dependencies are automatically loaded using the DynamicScriptLoader in the proto.core.BaseMessage classes defer method (you can turn off this behaviour by an config option).
 If you experience errors with missing dependencies, you have to include the generated dependency files as scripts to make them available before the qooxdoo classes are loaded.

-If you use the new qooxdoo-compiler you do not have to to anything as compiler reads the `externalResources` declaration from the generated Manifest.json.
+If you use the new qooxdoo-compiler you do not have to to anything as the compiler reads the `externalResources` declaration from the generated Manifest.json.

 If you use the `generate.py` script to build your application you have to add the dependencies to your `config.json` file, e.g.: